bhrigu123/TimeCraft/README.md

 - Create and configure goals with target durations
 - Start/Stop timers on each goal with a single click
 - View active goal and elapsed time directly in the menu bar
-- Beautiful and intuitive interface for goal management
+- Intuitive interface for goal management
 - Seamless background operation while you focus on your work
 - Supports both light and dark mode